 What Clasp Should I Use?
 There Are So Many to Choose From!

 - We like variety.
 It makes things spicy…or something like that.

 - Clasps can be chosen for functionality or beauty, or both.

 - To choose a clasp you need to consider the design of your piece—it’s all about balance.
-The clasp should compliment your design.
+The clasp should complement your design.
 A large 25mm clasp would probably look strange if it was used on a strand of 3mm beads.
 Or if you have a chunky necklace made out of large turquoise beads a mini toggle clasp probably isn’t your best choice.

 - The most functional clasps (but not the prettiest) are spring rings.
 These clasps are very secure because there is a spring mechanism inside that allows the clasp to be opened and closed.

 - Lobster clasps are one of the most popular choices.
 They are prettier than the spring rings and come in all sorts of styles and sizes.

 - Toggle clasps and hook and eye clasps are great if you are looking for functionality AND design.
 Check out Rio’s clasps to see the huge variety we offer.